YoTro/YoTro.github.io/_posts/2019-12-31-Annual-Summary-in-2019.md

 In this way, the overall store structure is relatively stable.
 This is the strategy used when developing to 700-800 US dollars a day.
 At less than 400 US dollars a day, stores should use low prices to launch new products to increase exposure and visitors to increase sales.
 The zombie listing of the store should be cleaned up at the beginning of each month to sort out the space and increase exposure.

+### Regretful

+No wholesale customers were captured

+## Summarize
+! [loading ...] (/ images / mind / Processlearningplan.svg)

+### Auto-tune remix-themed content

+"你曾是少年葛平版" is making

+### Python

+Successfully read using Google sheet's api

+## Mindset summary

+After going through several twists and turns, without more progress and growth, my mentality has changed again, and it has become the same as before, requiring a long vacation to adjust.
+But time is so ruthless and won't stay half because of you.
+The risk of resignation is huge but continues to be painful and dilemma.
+Many times I wonder if I have chosen the wrong way and is not suitable for this business.
+It's a few years when I think of myself as "not confused" before 30 years old

 <span id="CN">
 > 逝者如斯夫，不舍昼夜